Paulndambo/Paulndambo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Backend Developer
+- 🔭 I’m currently working as a Backend Developer

 #### Education